jaegeun1393/MMTPrep_Tutoring/README.md

 </div>

 This feature is designed to save class notes, allowing teachers to leave detailed feedback after each session.
 Teachers can evaluate the class content and provide insights into a student’s attitude and progress, helping to ensure the right guidance is provided to both students and teachers.

+---

+## **Conclusion**
+By utilizing **Vite**, we significantly reduced web rendering times, which helped MMTPrep rank at the top of Google search results.
+The efficient handling of various metadata also allows users to seamlessly navigate between different tabs.
+This web project was developed not only for convenience for the users but also to enhance the overall user experience.
+The design ensures that parents can easily access information about their child’s classes, invoices, and schedules on both mobile and desktop devices.

+The highlight of this web project is undoubtedly the **Online Whiteboard**.
+Leveraging **Socket.io**, we addressed user delay and disconnection issues, and designed the whiteboard to allow teachers and students to freely interact using uploaded PDFs or images.